martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 {{!TLS=RFC8446}} determine what is used.

 In contrast RFC 7838, sending alternative services over an HTTP connection ensures that the information is authoritative.
-Clients are therefore might have been less concerned about attacks that compromise the integrity of alternative services when using RFC 7838.
+Clients therefore might have been less concerned about attacks that compromise the integrity of alternative services when using RFC 7838.